Ziconius/FudgeC2/README.md

 ##### Implant
  - [ ] Add persistence mechanism
  - [ ] Add .docx macro
- - [ ] Improve obfuscation
+ - [ ] Add further work on implant obfuscation levels/configuration.

 ##### Controller
 - [ ] Restructure how listeners are configured and launched.
-This piece of work will be staged over serveral releases.
+This piece of work will be staged over several releases.

 ##### Campaign Viewer
 - [ ] Author separate viewer mechanisms for the client/blue team